WeblateOrg/weblate/docs/admin/checks.rst

 You can configure a list of checks which can not be ignored by setting :ref:`component-enforced_checks` in :ref:`component`.
-Each listed check can not be ignored in the user interface and any string failing this check is marked as :guilabel:`Needs editing` (see :ref:`states`).
+Each listed check can not be dismissed in the user interface and any string failing this check is marked as :guilabel:`Needs editing` (see :ref:`states`).

 .. _fonts: